 1974: “The Bitch Is Back,” the second and final single from Elton John’s eighth studio album, Caribou, was released.
 The song had been inspired by co-writer Bernie Taupin’s then-wife, who would use the phrase whenever John was in a bad mood.

 1977: Nearly 110,000 fans packed Englishtown Raceway in Old Bridge, New Jersey for an eleven-hour concert by the Grateful Dead, the Marshall Tucker Band, and New Riders of the Purple Sage.

 1982: The first US Festival was held in San Bernardino, California.
-Apple co-founder Steve Wozniak believed that the 1970s had been the “Me” generation, and with the help of promoter Bill Graham, wanted to encourage the 1980s to be more community-oriented and to combine technology with rock music.
+Apple Computer Inc. co-founder Steve Wozniak believed that the 1970s had been the “Me” generation, and with the help of promoter Bill Graham, wanted to encourage the 1980s to be more community-oriented and to combine technology with rock music.
 An enormous state-of-the-art temporary stage was constructed at Glen Helen Regional Park and music acts during the three-day event included The Ramones, The B-52s, The Police, Talking Heads, Santana, The Cars, The Kinks, Tom Petty and the Heartbreakers, the Grateful Dead, Fleetwood Mac, Jimmy Buffett, and Jackson Browne.

 1983: The Eurythmics achieved their only #1 on the US charts when “Sweet Dreams (Are Made of This)” went to the top of the Billboard Hot 100.

 1984: Cyndi Lauper released her cover of Jules Shear’s “All Through the Night” as the fourth single from her debut album, She’s So Unusual.

 1985: “Driver 8” by R.E.M. was released as the second single from their third studio album, Fables of the Reconstruction.